0xsuryansh/searchNBAMonorepo/README.md

-This is commit Added function generate_random_response
+This is commit csv builder

-response now returns with function call for cleaner code